elmtree-askmo/cloudcannon-app/content/learn/nursing/how-do-superior-and-inferior-directional-terms-apply-in-clinical-settings.md

 url: /learn/nursing/questions/how-do-superior-and-inferior-directional-terms-apply-in-clinical-settings
 score: -1.0
 related_article1:
-    id: 164747
+    id: 164729
-    title: Compare MRI and CT scans in terms of their applications in brain imaging.
+    title: >-
+        Describe the significance of gyri and sulci in neuroanatomy.
     subject: Nursing
-    url: /learn/nursing/questions/compare-mri-and-ct-scans-in-terms-of-their-applications-in-brain-imaging
+    url: /learn/nursing/questions/describe-the-significance-of-gyri-and-sulci-in-neuroanatomy
 related_article2:
-    id: 164752
+    id: 164742
-    title: What is the role of white matter tracts in brain connectivity?
+    title: >-
+        Identify the major brain regions and their primary functions.
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-white-matter-tracts-in-brain-connectivity
+    url: /learn/nursing/questions/identify-the-major-brain-regions-and-their-primary-functions
 related_article3:
-    id: 164729
+    id: 164725
+    title: >-
-    title: Describe the significance of gyri and sulci in neuroanatomy.
+        Explain the anatomical context of rostral and caudal directional terms.
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-significance-of-gyri-and-sulci-in-neuroanatomy
+    url: /learn/nursing/questions/explain-the-anatomical-context-of-rostral-and-caudal-directional-terms
 related_article4:
-    id: 164750
+    id: 164732
-    title: Explain the importance of understanding neuroanatomy in clinical applications.
+    title: >-
+        What is the functional and clinical significance of the longitudinal fissure in the brain?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-importance-of-understanding-neuroanatomy-in-clinical-applications
+    url: /learn/nursing/questions/what-is-the-functional-and-clinical-significance-of-the-longitudinal-fissure-in-the-brain
 related_article5:
-    id: 164747
+    id: 164732
-    title: Compare MRI and CT scans in terms of their applications in brain imaging.
+    title: >-
+        What is the functional and clinical significance of the longitudinal fissure in the brain?
     subject: Nursing
-    url: /learn/nursing/questions/compare-mri-and-ct-scans-in-terms-of-their-applications-in-brain-imaging
+    url: /learn/nursing/questions/what-is-the-functional-and-clinical-significance-of-the-longitudinal-fissure-in-the-brain
 ---

 &nbsp;